 The AYA Neo is a handheld gaming computer with a 7 inch touchscreen display wedged between a set of game controllers and an AMD Ryzen 5 4500U processor with Radeon Vega 6 graphics powering the system.

-In a nutshell, AYA says that some users have noticed issues including:
+In a nutshell, AYA says the new hardware and upgrade kits address issues including:

 - Visible glue at the corners of the display (this appears gradually over time)

 - Backlight bleed around the edges of the display

 - Friction between fan blades causing the back of the Neo to get hot

 - Rough seams around the case

 - Poor printing of the labels on buttons

 AYA says it’s addressed those issues through a redesigned frame, case, and buttons as well as improved color calibration for the display.

 The new design involves a more uniform seam between the top and bottom portions of the case, buttons that incorporate the labels directly in the mold rather than having it painted on, and the company is retooling the D-Pad and controller buttons with new ones that will be more durable, include an improved feel, and have labels that shouldn’t fade.